Antberro/spotify-api-wrapper/README.md

 ## Creating a SpotifyClient

 The wrapper consists of the SpotifyClient object.
-A client can be created using various authentication flows.
+A client can be created using various authorization flows.
 Currently implements the Client Credential Flow and Authorization Code Flow.

 ### Client Credential Flow